Monday, November 17, 2025

 Rangers Maneuver their man forward into a position with a good field of fire and put him on Overwatch.

-HBR Activation, their Fire Pins the Ranger, and the TL Maneuvers to retrieve a drop.
+HBR Activation, their Fire Pins the Ranger, and the TL Maneuvers to then retrieves a drop from the hardbox at the center building corner - it is worth 2VP.

 The Rangers respond by Running their TL forward.

-GT3 continues with HBR Running an AR forwards covered by a SAW.
+GT3 continues with HBR Running an AR forwards to a drop point - the dumpster - covered by a SAW.

 The Rangers clear a building and Fire the SAW.